 How do I make an appointment?

-For fastest response, please call (425) 231-0227 to make an appointment.
+For fastest response, please text/call (425) 231-0227 to make an appointment.
 You may also use the Appointment Request form to schedule an appointment.
 Email may also be sent directly to Crittercalls@yahoo.com .
-Please feel free to call or email us anytime.
+Please feel free to text/call or email us anytime.

 How much advance notice do I need to schedule a home euthanasia?

-Because we are aware of the difficulty in making a decision to euthanize, as well as sometimes the time-sensitivity of the physical condition of the pet, we make all efforts to accommodate the needs of each family and pet.
-Typically, appointments that are made at least the day prior or earlier can be scheduled at the requestor’s preferred time.
-Same day, short-notice, and emergency vet calls are accommodated on a first-come, first-served basis, but we make every effort to help every request.
+As our schedule is often full each day, please plan (as much as possible) in advance if you can.
+We make all efforts to accommodate the needs of each family and pet.
+Same day, short-notice, and emergency vet calls are accommodated on a first-come, first-served basis as our schedule allows.
 Our primary goal is to help people and their pets at this difficult time , so please contact us no matter what the situation.

 How much does a home euthanasia cost and what methods of payment do you accept?